 Trevor and Holly Parsons-Lean-to

-The applicants are planning to build a lean-to on both sides of an existing shed and possibly poor a concrete floor.
-There are no water or sewer lines near the project and setbacks are in compliance city codes.
+Mr. Parsons is planning to build a lean-to on both sides of an existing shed.
+He will possibly be adding a concrete floor.
+Mayor Spencer stated that there are no water or sewer lines near the project and setbacks are in compliance city code.
 Cm, Vawser asked Mr. Parsons where the county line is in conjunction to the project site.
-Mr. Parsons stated that the project is all in city limits.
+Mr. Parsons stated that the shed when completed will still be inside city limit boundaries.

-Cm, Eric Christensen made a motion to approve Holly and Trevor Parsons building permit
+Cm, Eric Christensen made a motion to approve the permit for Trevor and Holly Parsons.

 Cm, Jessica Vawser 2nd the motion.
 Motion passed 3-0.
 Cm, Parsons abstained due to being the applicant.

-James Ackerman-Demo and Reconstruction of Roof (south side only)ouse
+James Ackerman-House Roof Demo and Reconstruction (south side only)ouse

-James filed a permit to demo and re-roof the south side of his house.
+James would like to reroof the south side of his house due to severe leaking.

-Cm, Eric Christensen made a motion to approve the permit
+Cm, Eric Christensen made a motion to approve the permit.

 Cm, Trevor Parsons 2nd the motion.
 Motion passed 4-0.